 This module seeks to develop a detailed understanding of the internal operating mechanisms of semiconductor electronic and opto-electronic devices.
 You’ll focus on devices based on pn junctions (eg diodes, bipolar junction transistors) and devices based on MOS capacitors (eg memory cells, CCD detectors, MOSFETs).
 The module will consider how the targeted application for a device impacts upon its design.
 (For example, signal-mixing diodes, power diodes, light-emitting diodes and solar cells are all based upon the pn diode, but provide very different functionality.)
 The characteristics required of these devices will be discussed in relation to their incorporation into appropriate electronic systems.
 You’ll have two one-hour lectures each week for study of this module, supplemented with example sheets.

 Introducing you to the principles of semi-custom and full custom design of integrated circuits (IC) for digital electronic systems, the module is based around the Complementary Metal Oxide Semiconductor (CMOS) integrated circuit process that is used to fabricate the majority of ICs in production today.
 The module provides insight into the issues involved in IC design through the analysis of examples based around logic gates.
 Layout design techniques for CMOS logic gates are covered.
 You’ll have one two-hour lecture and one two-hour CAD laboratory per week for study of this module.

 Fields Waves and Antennas

 This module covers the design and analysis of electronic systems used in telecommunications particularly wireless devices.
 Systems covered include: amplifiers, oscillators, phase-locked loops and mixers.
-You’ll have 2 one-hour lectures and a two 1-hour practical each week to study for this module.
+You’ll have two one-hour lectures and a two one-hour practical each week to study for this module.